samrickman/lonelinessmodel/README.md

 # What this repository contains

 The paper trains a machine learning model to determine whether free text about users of adult social care indicates that they are lonely or socially isolated.
+This repository includes:

-This repository includes the final classification model, which can be run on large volumes of free text to generate such classifications.
+1. The final classification model, which can be run on large volumes of free text to generate such classifications, as well as some synthetic data.
+2. A [minimal data set](./plos-minimum-data-set/) for the tables and figures in the paper, i.e. `csv` files of values used to build figures and tables, and R code to reproduce the tables.

-## Requirements
+## Requirements for running the model

 The model is reproducible as it is encapsulated in a Docker container.
 The requirements are: